StackVista/stackstate-docs/setup/upgrading.md

 ## Verify the new installation

 Once StackState has been upgraded and started, verify that the new installation of StackState is reachable and that the application is running.

-## Verify Access Control

-Please note that permissions are stored in StackGraph, so performing an upgrade with clear all data will also remove permission setup.
-Because permissions exist in StackGraph, in order to completely remove the user it needs to be removed from LDAP and from StackGraph manually.

 ## Version-specific upgrade instructions